Man Utd final win: Controversy and dabbing

 By winning, United broke a longstanding record to give United fans yet more bragging rights over the club's beleaguered rival Liverpool, giving it a record 42 major English trophies.

-Meanwhile, the victory ensured world-record signing Paul Pogba, who has endured an up and down season, secured his first major trophy since returning to the club in the summer ... and a chance to celebrate with his trademark move.
+Meanwhile, the victory ensured world-record signing Paul Pogba, who has endured an up and down season, secured his first major trophy since returning to the club from Juventus in August ... and a chance to celebrate with his trademark move.

 Jesse Lingard, Pogba's teammate from their days playing in Manchester United's youth system, must be starting to view Wembley as a second home, after scoring his third goal in three finals at the stadium.

-The 24-year-old also netted the winner in last season's FA Cup final and scored the opening goal in United's Community Shield -- English football's curtain raiser -- win at the start of the season.
+The 24-year-old also netted the winner in last season's FA Cup final and scored the opening goal as United won the Community Shield -- English football's curtain raiser -- in August.

 However, the match wasn't without controversy, as Southampton had an early goal incorrectly ruled out for offside.
 While Ryan Bertrand was offside, Manolo Gabbiadini, who went on to score both Southampton goals, clearly wasn't.